CEA-LIST/HybroGen/README.md

 HybroGen is mainly written in with python but need some build

-* Run `make buildGrammar` to build the ANTLR lexer / parser
 * Run `make DbPopulate` to populate the SQL database with instructions description
 * Congratulation, HybroGen is ready to work !

+If you want to play with grammar / lexer / parser, you'll need some more steps:
+* Install
+   * `sudo apt install antlr4`
+   * `make buildGrammar` to build the ANTLR lexer / parser

 ## For Computing in memory platform aka CXRAM